TritonDataCenter/sdc-cnapi/docs/index.md

 SAPI, it's possible to change the dapi.changeDefaults outlined in the `Configuration` section above.

-In the SAPI "cnapi" service, adding or changing the following keys in `metadata` will affect allocation behaviour.
+In the SAPI &quot;cnapi&quot; service, adding or changing the following keys in `metadata` will affect allocation behaviour.
 This is useful for testing, or specialized circumstances in production.